aoijs/aoi.music/README.md

 <h1 align="center">@aoijs/aoi.music</h1>

-@aoijs/aoi.music is a powerful TypeScript-based JavaScript library that adds music-related properties and lays a solid foundation for music operations in aoi.js.
+A powerful TypeScript-based JavaScript library that adds music-related properties and lays a solid foundation for music operations in aoi.js.

-Whether you're building a music streaming app, a Discord bot with music capabilities, or any other music-related project, @aoijs/aoi.music is here to make your life easier!

 ## 🚀 Setup